t-bence/QuoteTicker/README.md

 * Removing delay and adding a timer cold help maybe?

 * The problem is not related to the WiFi part, it flickers even without that.
+Try other SPI pins maybe?
+D5...D8?

+* Use [this](https://blog.adafruit.com/2019/04/08/the-adafruit-gfx-library-now-supports-unicode-adafruit-adafruit-josecastillo/) for Unicode support?